-Washington State has six trained FFT clinical supervisors who provide the therapists with clinical consultation, support, and accountability.
-All FFT therapists receive ongoing training on the practical application of this rigorous and complex intervention.
+Washington State has four trained FFT Clinical Supervisors who provide the therapists with clinical consultation, support, and accountability.
+All FFT therapists receive on-going training on the practical application of this rigorous and complex intervention.

-FFT therapists are assessed for clinical adherence and fidelity to the FFT model through weekly clinical consultations, therapist evaluations, and training sessions.
-The clinical assessments provide the therapists with ongoing feedback that will ultimately improve services as outlined in the Washington State FFT Project QA and Improvement Plan.
+FFT therapists are assessed for clinical adherence and fidelity to the FFT model, through weekly clinical consultations, therapist evaluations, session recordings, and training sessions.
+The clinical assessments provide the therapists with ongoing feedback that will ultimately improve services as outlined in the Washington State Functional Family Therapy Project Quality Assurance and Improvement Plan.

-FFT LLC and the Washington State FFT Project continue to recognize the importance of providing additional clinical consultation, training, and guidelines to support the therapist delivering the FFT intervention via online or remote platforms.
+FFT LLC and the Washington State FFT Project continues to recognize the importance in providing additional clinical consultation, trainings, and guidelines to support the therapist delivering the FFT intervention via online or remote platforms.
 In our efforts, the FFT Project was successful in providing the therapists with new tools and resources to ensure the families were receiving the service with model fidelity.

 FFT LLC's implementation of a new Clinical Service System (CSS), an electronic clinical database the therapists use in their FFT practice, has proven beneficial in monitoring and supporting the clinical practice of the FFT therapists.
 The CSS is a vital tool therapists use to learn the FFT model phase goals and techniques.
 It is essential for documentation of session progress notes, session plans, assessments, and contacts with the referral source.
-The FFT clinical supervisors use the CSS to monitor the therapist's practice to ensure model fidelity.
-The FFT Project will continue to use the CSS to track outcomes and progress and use the data for QA and quality improvement in the implementation and service of the FFT model.
+The FFT clinical supervisors use the CSS to monitor the therapist practice, to ensure model fidelity.
+The FFT Project will continue to use the CSS to track outcomes and progress and use the data for quality assurance and quality improvement in the implementation and service of the FFT model.

-The following results were attained for SFY Year 2022:
+The following results were attained for SFY year 2023:

-- New therapists receive performance reviews every 30 days, for three months, which include dissemination adherence, meeting caseload requirement, and attendance/participation in weekly clinical consultation with their team. - Therapists receive a performance review, which includes a global therapist rating and clinical feedback every 90-120 days. - Statewide average fidelity rating was 5.8 (exceeding the goal of 3).

-- Statewide average dissemination adherence rating was 5.8 (exceeding the goal of 4). - 1 therapist received a corrective action plan (Improvement Plan). - 30 therapists delivered the intervention in the juvenile courts. - 7 new therapists were trained.
+- New therapists receive performance reviews every 30-days, for three months, which include dissemination adherence, meeting caseload requirement, and attendance/participation in weekly clinical consultation with their team. - Therapists receive a performance review which includes a global therapist rating and clinical feedback every 90-120 days. - Statewide average fidelity rating was 4.7 (exceeding the goal of 3). - Statewide average dissemination adherence rating was 5.9 (exceeding the goal of 4). - 1 therapist received a corrective action plan (Improvement Plan). - 30 therapists delivered the intervention in the Juvenile Courts. - 8 new therapists were trained.

-Multi-Systemic Therapy Program
+Multi-Systemic Therapy (MST) Program

-MST is a family intervention conducted for an average of four months.
+MST is a family intervention conducted for an average of 4 months.
 MST targets specific youth and environmental factors that contribute to anti-social behavior.
 MST is typically provided in the home.
 Therapists, who have very small caseloads (four to six), are available 24 hours a day, seven days a week.
-State dollars are currently funding sites in King, Snohomish, Yakima, and Benton/Franklin Counties.
+State dollars are currently funding sites in King, Snohomish, Yakima, and Benton/Franklin counties.